feng-li/flutils/README.md

 Structure of the folders
 ------------------------

+* sid

+  Code under this folder is still in development which is not suitable for productive environment.

-* stable
+* other files

   Code under this folder is ready for regular use.
 You may use the `sourceDir` function in the `sourceDir.R` file.

-* dev

-  Code under this folder is still in development which is not suitable for productive environment.

 Copyright
 ---------